Isotopes of helium: Helium-5

 The reaction is greatly enhanced by the existence of a resonance.
-Helium-5, which has a natural spin state of -3/2 at the 0 MeV ground state, has a +3/2 excited spin state at 16.84 MeV.
-Because the reaction creates helium-5 nuclei with an energy level close to this state, it happens more frequently.
+Helium-5, which has a natural spin state of 3/2− at the ground state, has a 3/2+ excited spin state at 16.84 MeV.
+The reaction creates more frequently helium-5 nuclei in the excited state, since its energy is close to the energy released by the reaction.
 This was discovered by Egon Bretscher, who was investigating weaponization of fusion reactions for the Manhattan Project.

 The DT reaction specifically is 100 times more likely than the DD reaction at relevant energies, but would be similar without the resonance.
-The ^{2}H-^{3}He reaction benefits from a similar resonance in lithium-5, but is Coulomb-suppressed i.e. the +2 helium nucleus charge increases the electrostatic repulsion for fusing nuclei.
+The ^{2}H-^{3}He reaction benefits from a similar resonance in lithium-5, but is Coulomb-suppressed, i.e., the +2 helium nucleus charge increases the electrostatic repulsion for fusing nuclei.